Grady County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within the 15-day deadline, your driver's license will be automatically suspended.
-There are very limited exceptions to this rule, so act immediately.
+- What Happens If You Miss The Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule, so prompt action is essential.
+Contacting a DUI attorney immediately after your arrest is strongly recommended to ensure this deadline is met.

 Automatic License Suspension